goyf/valuationBot/README.md

 ### Simple feature list
 * Pull SEC links of companies from a list
 * Download the latest 10-Q filing using handmade script in an Excel format
-* Search for stocks monthly graph from Alpha Vantage
+* Search for stocks graph from Alpha Vantage

 Suggestions welcome